Tel: 074 9736899 | Mail: editor@marinetimes.ie

 He says that “the fishing sector fully supports the need for climate change measures, but there is a need for balanced thinking and understanding that fishing is a source of food security.

-Listen to the Podcast here Copyright © 2024 - All Rights Reserved - Marine Times Newspaper published by Marine Media Ltd
+Copyright © 2025 - All Rights Reserved - Marine Times Newspaper published by Marine Media Ltd